England

 Tuition fees for HTQs vary depending on the course.
 They’re likely to cost from around £7,000 to £9,250 a year for a 1 or 2-year course.
 Student Loans may be available, depending upon the type of HTQ you are applying for.

-The government has committed to provide an alternative student finance product for those people who feel unable to use existing student loans for university or college due to their faith or conscience.
-They are working with the Islamic Finance Council UK to make sure that the alternative student finance system is compliant with Sharia law.
-Please read further details in their ‘alternative finance’ policy paper.
+The government has committed to provide an alternative student finance product for people who feel unable to use existing student loans for university or college due to their faith or conscience.
+This new student finance product will be compatible with Islamic finance principles.

 For new applicants

-While you’re waiting for an update, keep checking your online account in case they need more information or evidence from you to progress your application.
+If you are waiting for an update on your student finance application, keep checking your online account in case they need more information or evidence from you to progress your application.
 It’s quick and easy to use your online account.
 Watch SFE’s ‘How to’ films for step-by-step tutorials.

 Applying through Clearing